tonyjurg/Nestle1904GBI/docs/features/home.md

 # Features for Nestle1904GBI Text-Fabric Corpus (by feature type)
 ###### Features per: [`Word`](wordnodefeatures.md#readme) [`Phrase`](phrasenodefeatures.md#readme) [`Clause`](clausenodefeatures.md#readme) [`Sentence`](sentencenodefeatures.md#readme) [`Verse`](versenodefeatures.md#readme) [`Chapter`](chapternodefeatures.md#readme) [`Book`](booknodefeatures.md#readme)

+In Text-Fabric, a "feature" refers to attributes associated with nodes, which represent linguistic elements in the text, including words, word groups, sentences, and verses.
+These features contain additional information specific to these nodes, facilitating diverse linguistic analyses and data extraction.

 This is the key to the meaning of the features of the [Nestle 1904 GBI dataset](https://github.com/tonyjurg/Nestle1904GBI).
-The available features can be taken together in the following groups:
+The available features can be taken grouped together as follows:

 * [Grid features](#grid-features)
 * [Sectional features](#sectional-features)